HasarangaSam/Book-Shop/README.md

 Getting Started
 To run the program, ensure you have a C++ compiler installed.
 Clone the repository and compile the source code.
-Username = admin
-Password = admin456
+Username = admin,   Password = admin456